Duke’s Camp: Our full report

 - Drinks included

-- Bottled water, soft drinks, local beers and spirits and a limited selection of (usually) South African red and white wines are included.
+- Drinking water, soft drinks, local beers and spirits and a limited selection of (usually) South African red and white wines are included.
 Champagne and imported wines and spirits cost extra and may need to be requested in advance.

 Special interests